Homily (Reflection) for the Memorial of Saint John Paul II, Pp. (22nd October, 2018) on the Gospel and the Memorial

 Let us pray: Lord, direct our hearts and minds after only the things that consist life – Amen.

-Saint Ignatius of Antioch – Pray for us.
+Pope Saint John Paul II – Pray for us.

 You are free to share this reflection with others if you consider it worthy.